Flushing and Waterline Maintenance

 Stafford County Public Works’ Water Department routinely conducts Flushing throughout Stafford County each year.

+The hydrant flushing program is very important to the maintenance of the County's water distribution system.
 Flushing allows Stafford County to continue to deliver the highest quality water possible to our customers and ensures adequate water flow is available to firefighters, residents and businesses.
-The flushing process is a controlled procedure that draws water more forcefully through the distribution system removing the sediment, rust, debris or stagnant water that may have collected in the water mains over the past year.
+The flushing process is a controlled procedure that draws water more forcefully through the distribution system removing the sediment, rust, debris or stagnant water that naturally accumulates in the water mains.

 2020 Water Main Flushing Program